 Get Through Your First Months on the Job

-Edited by Lor777, Charmed, Eng, Jonathan and 1 other
+Edited by Lor777, Charmed, Eng, Jonathan

 Your first months on the job set the stage for your long-term success with your job and your company.
 Even before you arrive, you will probably receive literature to describe the company's benefits and/or an employee manual or handbook.
 The first few days offer several opportunities for you to become well established.
 A more in-depth training period, usually lasting one to three months, will follow.
 Some companies also implement a probationary period of one to three months to help confirm you are the right match for the job.
 Perhaps the most significant indicators and guides to knowing how well you are doing in your new job are periodic performance reviews and assessments.
 All of these programs are in place to help you and your employer establish a productive and successful relationship.